 It’s common for websites in specific industries to have some similarities, and it’s easier to compare a website to another in the same industry than it is to compare sites in two completely different industries.
 Take a look at some of the leaders in the industry, or maybe just some of the most significant competitors, and judge the overall design of the sites to see how yours compares.
 Visitors to the site are very likely to also be visiting other sites in the same niche or industry, so it’s desirable to have a site that compares favorably to others.

 2. Could a new design keep the same feel, or does it need to be stripped down and totally started over?

 Because websites are so important for branding, and also because re-designs can have major impacts on repeat visitors, it’s usually preferable to keep a similar look and feel to a website rather than completely going in a different direction.
-An example of this is the recent redesign of PSDTUTS and the other sites in the TUTS family.
-The new blog theme gives the site a fresh and improved look, but still keeps major elements in tact so visitors will feel at home even after the re-design.

 In some cases the current design may be sufficient to the point that it can be retained in some ways, but in other situations the re-design will need to start from scratch.
 Of course, it’s helpful to know this as early in the process as possible.